NyraTyto/rabanetflix/README.md

   # Clone the repository
   $ git clone https://github.com/NyraTyto/rabanetflix.git

-  #If you have Visual Studio, code this to open the project:
+  #If you have Visual Studio Code, code this to open the project:
   $ code .

-  # Required intallations
+  # Required packages
   $ npm install
   $ npm install --save-dev concurrently